patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Dystopian reality

 Back in the present, looming highway overpasses are choked with automobile traffic.
 Marginalized individuals suffer poverty, homelessness, psychosis.
 Along roadsides we see the sad remains of animals torn to shreds.
 Supermarkets aisles are packed with industrial food that generates illness, to be treated by a plethora of pharmaceuticals.
 The alienated turn to alcohol, cannabis, opiods, dissociatives, whatever they can find to soothe the aching.
 The news reports another senseless act of violence.
 At the global level, great power competition gives rise to a new cold war.
 Autonomous robots are now killing soldiers and civilians alike.
 Nuclear arsenals are increasing.
 Disinformation campaigns unfold on social media.
 Wealth inequality deepens, while authoritarianism rises.
 Our overall hostility to the environment is so extreme that our species can be considered ecocidal.
 Half the coral reefs have died.
 We're fishing all the fish out of the sea, logging all the rainforest.
 Biodiversity declines, while our population increases.
 We keep extracting and burning more oil, gas, and coal, leading to global warming and sea level rise.
 Another oil spill, another nuclear accident, ever more contaminants released into the air, water and ground.
 We are driven by fear to rampant competition, wrecking that which has developed over millions of years in the space of a few generations, causing ourselves great harm in the process.
 Our artistic vision of the future grows darker.
+These are but some of the ills that beset contemporary society.

 # Great gathering

 It must be possible to correct our course, avert catastrophe, and usher in a kinder future.
-The advent of the Internet marks a pivotal moment in human history, for more than half of humanity is now interconnected, and this share grows every day.
-This medium unlocks the possibility for a new form of global cooperation, one that may radiate outwards across the society, strengthening our bonds, harmonizing our actions, and raising conciousness.
+The advent of the Internet marks a pivotal moment in our history, for more than half of humanity is now interconnected, and this share grows every day.
+This medium unlocks the possibility for a new form of global cooperation, one that may radiate outwards across  society, strengthening our bonds, harmonizing our actions, and raising conciousness.

 Given that all social constructs are essentially imaginary, we could imagine new progressive constructs that promote the pattern of peaceful liberation, anchored in a free and open system that belongs to all.
 From a tiny seed a beautiful community quietly blooms, gently capturing an increasing share of human productive energy, offering a source of truth and trust.
 Always sensitive to cultural differences, and careful to remain compatible with all but the most repressive regimes.
 This is the dream of Concordance.

 # Reaching accord

 The basic building blocks of the system are accords.
 Accords spread via invitation.
-I may accept an invitation by signing the accord.
+I may accept an invitation by signing an accord.
 Having adopted the accord, I may interact with members.
-I may also choose to invite others in turn.
-Of the many accords that may exist, let's consider a few examples:
+Seeing the benefits, I may also choose to invite others in turn.
+Of the many accords that may exist, let's consider a few practical examples:

 * If I wish to offer travelers a place to sleep in my home, and enjoy the same benefit myself when I travel, I could sign the **hospitality accord**.
 * If I would like someone to care for my home and (generally) for my pets during my absence, or conversely care for the homes and pets of others during their absence, then I could sign the **house-sitting accord**.